Historical Bulgarian of the Week - Vasil Levski:

 To do so Levski, and others, toured Bulgarian towns and villages to form a network of revolutionary committees to equip the men in their regions.
 These people were "usually peasants and craftsmen" by trade and they were taught how to use weapons and they were trained to fight.

-a democratic republic, one he called, "pure and holy", that would be based along the principles of the Human and Citizen Rights Charter of the French Revolution because he believed in the principles of freedom of expression, speech, association and religion.
+During that same time he charted out his ideas for Bulgaria's future political system and his wish was for a democratic republic, one he called, "pure and holy", that would be based along the principles of the Human and Citizen Rights Charter of the French Revolution because he believed in the principles of freedom of expression, speech, association and religion.
 He made sure to reiterate that Bulgarian revolutionaries were fighting against the Sultan's government, not against the Turkish people and/or their religion and he had no tolerance for corruption (no comment on the current state of the Bulgarian Government... none).

 In late 1872 Levski feel into the hands of the Turkish authorities.
 He was put on trial and sentenced to death by hanging.
 On 18 February 1873 Vasil Levski was hung.